semaphoreci/docs/docs/reference/conditions-reference.md

 ---
-description: The Conditions DSL is a universal way of specifying conditional execution of CI/CD commands in Semaphore 2.0.
+Description: The Conditions DSL is a universal way of specifying conditional execution of CI/CD commands in Semaphore 2.0.
 ---

 # Conditions Reference

-The Conditions DSL is a universal way of specifying conditional execution of CI/CD commands in Semaphore.
+Using Conditions DSL, you can specify conditional execution of CI/CD commands in Semaphore 2.0.

-Using Conditions you can perform a full or regular expression matches and combine them with boolean operations.
+Using Conditions, you can perform a full or regular expression matches and combine them with boolean operations.
 For example:
 ```
 branch = 'master' OR tag =~ '^v1\.'
 ```

-Currently you can use Conditions DSL to configure following features:
+Currently, you can use the Conditions DSL to configure the following features:

 - [Auto-cancel previous pipelines on a new push][auto_cancel]
-- [Auto-promote next pipeline in the workflow][auto_promote]
+- [Auto-promote the next pipeline in the workflow][auto_promote]
 - [Fail-fast - Stop everything as soon as a failure is detected][fail_fast]
 - [Skip block execution][skip]
-- [Conditionally run block][run]
+- [Conditionally run a block][run]

 ## Formal language definition

-Formal language definition in [extended Backus-Naur Form (EBNF)][ebnf] notation:
+Formal language definition in [extended Backus-Naur Form (EBNF)][ebnf] notation is shown below:

 ``` txt
 expression = expression bool_operator term